Actionable Book Summary: 21 Lessons for the 21st Century by Yuval Noah Harari

 Know yourself: Knowing and understanding yourself on a deeper level is never been easy.
 But it’s going to get even harder with time.
 We’re creating more and more distraction that deceive us.
 Being able to stay away from the noise is something you should practice more often if you want to stay sane and understand who you really are.

-Unity: The only way we can endure what the future holds is by collaboration.
+Unity: The only way we can endure what the future will bring is by collaboration.
 Creating more meaningful communities around things that matter.
 Since the web is flooded with things that don’t have any real value, it’s up to us to make the change for the better.

 Commentary And My Personal Takeaway

 Harari paints a picture of how the world might look in the next 30 to 50 years.
-Giving us a lot of things to consider improving – outdated beliefs; polluting the planet; or tendency to make stupid mistakes.
+Giving us a lot of things to consider improving – outdated beliefs; polluting the planet; and our tendency to make stupid mistakes.

 It’s an interesting read and I do recommend it.
-Though, you might get a bit weary of the political mentions – especially if you’re not interested in politics.
+Though, you might get a bit weary of the political mentions – especially if you’re not interested in politics – like I did.
+Hence the 3 stars.

 People are afraid of being trapped inside a box, but they don’t realize that they are already trapped inside a box – their brain – which is locked within the bigger box of human society.
 When you escape the matrix the only thing you discover is a bigger matrix.”